bichan17/sticky-waffle/README.md

 known issues:

-bar graph viz shows up too far to the left some key combinations cannot be played together
+bar graph viz shows up too far to the left,

+some key combinations cannot be played together